 UNICEF is working across Asia and in the Pacific region to meet immediate and long-term needs of the most vulnerable and marginalized children and adolescents.
 UNICEF's programs in health, nutrition, education and child protection aim to help every child survive and thrive in a region prone to extreme weather events and other natural disasters.
 Together with partners, UNICEF also focuses on building community resilience and strengthening services and systems to safeguard children's rights and protect against future shocks.

-UNICEF has regional offices in South Asia — with country offices in Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan and Sri Lanka — and in East Asia and the Pacific, where programming reaches children in Cambodia, China, the Democratic People's Republic of Korea (DPRK), Indonesia, Lao People's Democratic Republic (Lao PDR), Malaysia, Mongolia, Myanmar; island nations in the Pacific: Cook Islands, Fiji, Kiribati, Marshall Islands, Federated States of Micronesia, Nauru, Niue, Palau, Samoa, Solomon Islands, Tokelau, Tonga, Tuvalu and Vanuatu; Papua New Guinea, Philippines, Thailand, Timor-Leste and Vietnam.
+UNICEF has regional offices in South Asia — with country offices in Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan and Sri Lanka — and in East Asia and the Pacific, where programming reaches children in Cambodia, China, the Democratic People's Republic of Korea (DPRK), Indonesia, Lao People's Democratic Republic (Lao PDR), Malaysia, Mongolia, Myanmar; island nations in the Pacific: Cook Islands, Fiji, Kiribati, Marshall Islands, Federated States of Micronesia, Nauru, Niue, Palau, Samoa, Solomon Islands, Tokelau, Tonga, Tuvalu and Vanuatu; Papua New Guinea, the Philippines, Thailand, Timor-Leste and Vietnam.

 Masha, 9, standing in the entryway to her home, a building in eastern Ukraine that has often been on the front lines of conflict.